Understanding the exam process

 Score modeling

-- Continuous conversion - The continuous conversion uses the same process as the curved conversion with the added step of grouping similar scores into single ranks, known as bands.
+- Continuous conversion - The continuous conversion model uses the same process as the curved conversion with the added step of grouping similar scores into single ranks, known as bands.